ceciliabinck/Binck-Explores-Project/README.md

 * Give people inspiration on visiting less popular places.
 * Show people that can't travel how the world looks like.

 ## Framework

 I made my wireframe on the website moqups.com, it looked like a good website and easier to use then the last website I tried use.
 I made an mockup for the 5 differnent pages.
+My idea was to have almost the same layout on different devices, the navbar column and the larger column next each other.
-I will incert the pages in the project in the folder frameworks.
+I have incert the pages in the project in the folder frameworks.

+### Changes

-I thought the design looked good but after working on it for a while I found out that it is not going to work as well as I hoped, so I had to make some changes.
+I thought the design looked good but after working on it and seeing how the project developt I found out that it is not going to work as well as I hoped, so I had to make some changes.

-### Footer
+#### Footer
 In the wireframe I have a footer on every page in the same colours as the nav bar but that became to much drakness when you came to the end of the page.
 Also the layout with the nav bar did not work correctly.

-### Portfolio.html
+#### Portfolio.html
 The idea was to put a photo gallery and the map on the same page and the gallery in different sections.
 While I was working on my photo gallery I saw that putting the map and the gallery on one page was not a good idea becasue it would be to much for one page.

-So the map will now come in the explore.html page.
+#### Explore.HTML
+So because the gallery and the map where to much information on one page I moved the map to the page explore.html.
 Where the map has enough space to be displayed, so that the user can see more than just a couple of countries.

 ## Design